tedsteen/nes-bundler/README.md

   * More control on who becomes P1 and P2 etc.
   * Make it possible to wait for peers to reconnect if disconnected.
 * More customizable UI.
+* A hosted bundling service where you can drop your config and get binaries?
 * wasm?
 * ...